TheresAFewConors/Sooty/README.md

 ### Requirements
  - [Python 3.x](https://www.python.org/)
- - To use the Hash comparison with VirusTotal requires an [API key](https://developers.virustotal.com/reference), replace the key in the code with your own key.
+ - To use the Hash comparison with VirusTotal requires an [API key](https://developers.virustotal.com/reference), replace the key `VT_API_KEY` in the code with your own key.
+The tool will still function without this key, however this feature will not work.
+ - To use the Reputation Checker with AbuseIPDB requires an [API Key](https://www.abuseipdb.com/api), replace the key `AB_API_KEY` in the code with your own key.
+The tool will still function without this key, however this feature will not work.

 ### Development